 If you’re new to epidural stimulation, we’ll quickly explain how exactly the doctors were going to help our young new patient.

 Epidural stimulation is multi-step process that involves implanting a small device that is designed to bridge the brain’s signal with the affected nerves in the spine.
 It delivers low-frequency currents to specific nerve segments to stimulate motor function.
-Using mesenchymal stem cells to activate a healing response to the area of the injury.
+Using Regenerative Treatment to activate a healing response to the area of the injury.
 Then, the mapping process ensures that the device to will get a response from affected areas to the corresponding actions.
 Although Isaac was well aware of the procedure, having researched it for a number of months, he still had the jitters.
 But, once his surgery was completed he understood just how simple and non-invasive the whole process was.
 Then, doctors turned the device on.

 Dr. Nasir, Isaac’s lead specialist during his treatment, recalled how his patient and his mother felt when they witnessed him moving his legs for the first time in four long years.